Skip to main content

 Beyond serum potassium, the most useful clinical test is RBC potassium (red blood cell potassium), which reflects what is inside your cells over a longer window.
 In specific cases, a 24-hour urine potassium can show how much you are actually excreting.
 We rarely need more than that in primary care.

-Foods that quietly carry a lot of potassium include white beans, dried apricots, cooked spinach, baked potatoes with skin, salmon, sweet potatoes, plain Greek yogurt, and avocados.
+Foods that carry a lot of potassium include white beans, dried apricots, cooked spinach, baked potatoes with skin, salmon, sweet potatoes, plain Greek yogurt, and avocados.
 None of these are exotic, but most of them rarely show up in a typical takeout-heavy diet.
 Building 1 or 2 into each meal is the simplest way to lift intake.

 Philly winter brings less outdoor activity, more salty comfort food, and more stress from short days.
-Cortisol shifts, hydration drops, and dietary potassium falls.
+Cortisol changes, hydration drops, and dietary potassium falls.
 The pattern shows up in higher winter blood pressure for many patients.
 Pairing better food choices with attention to vitamin D3 is one of the most reliable winter strategies I recommend.

 You should see a doctor about potassium if you have new palpitations, ongoing muscle weakness, blood pressure that keeps creeping up despite lifestyle work, or any kidney concern.
 We can run the right labs, review medications, and build a plan that fits your physiology rather than guessing from internet advice.